wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.0.7 =
+- Fixed the issue of scheduled posts being sent regardless of the overrides.
+- Removed "Post edit switch" from post edit page when disabled.
+- Minor admin UI fixes.

 = 3.0.6 =
 - Fixed "Send to Telegram" flag not saved for block editor drafts.